a773music/luck/README.md

 * Interfacing handled by TouchOSC

 ## Prerequisites
-You need to patch you chuck for Luck to work, see folder "patches"
+You need to patch your chuck for Luck to work, see folder "patches"

 ## Usage
 A project is the equivalent of a "song" or a "track" and consists of: